 USS ORLECK DD 886 is a Gearing Class Destroyer.
 The ship was laid down on November 28, 1944 by the Consolidated Steel Corporation of Texas.
 She was named ORLECK on January 11, 1945 and was launched on the 12th of May, 1945, and then commissioned on September 15, 1945.
 Her vital statistics and a list of her Commanding Officers can be found on this site.
 She was named to honor Lt.
 Joseph Orleck who gave his life for his country.
 USS ORLECK DD 886 history spans five decades as a United States man-of-war having been commissioned in 1945 and decommissioned in 1982.
 The decommissioning transcript is available here for your reading if you desire.
 After her thirty seven year career as an American warship she continued her work in Turkey to serve our NATO ally for another sixteen years from 1982 to 1998.
 After decommissioning in Golcuk Turkey in 1998, she was returned to the United States where she began service as a ship museum in Orange, Texas where she was built.
 The USS ORLECK NAVAL MUSEUM in Lake Charles, LA is her current home.

 The history of USS ORLECK DD886 spans a long period of time.
 Some may prefer to read a short historical summary.
 Others may prefer to peruse information with footnotes added that were gathered over a two year period that included research at the Washington Navy Yard.
 That can be found in the chronology on this site.
 The complete record of that chronology was present in a different format than is in the current website version.
-The information had to be re-entered and will soon appear in the new chronology timeline on this site.
+The information had to be re-entered and there are intentions for it to appear in a new chronology timeline on this site in the future.
 When finished researchers will see a fairly complete history of her movement and actions in an easily accessible format.
 A visit to the page now will show the work that has been entered so far.
 There is enough presented that it will be easy to see the value it will have when completed as a tool to study and promote her history.